 Keep in mind that fault divorces are more expensive, time-consuming, and difficult to prove.
 If you can file for a no-fault divorce, that is usually the preferable option.

 “To contest” means to argue against.
 When you and your spouse disagree on terms for property division, child custody, visitation, child support or alimony, your divorce is contested.
 If you are able to mutually agree to all aspects of your divorce, the divorce is uncontested.

 During mediation, an impartial third person, called a mediator, helps you find points of agreement so you can settle your conflicts.
-Mediators do not act as a judges, making decisions for you, but instead work with you to resolve conflict by helping you to arrive at your own decisions and compromises.
+Mediators do not act as judges, making decisions for you, but instead work with you to arrive at your own decisions and compromises.

 Many counties in Texas require couples to go through mediation before attending the final hearing for their divorce.
-Even in counties where mediation is not required, at times, judges order couples to mediation ─ especially when their disagreements seem resolvable.
-Even complex disagreements that may seem unresolvable are often resolved though the mediation process.
+Even in counties where mediation is not required, judges may order couples to mediation ─ especially when their disagreements seem resolvable.
+Even complex disagreements that may seem impossible to deal with are often resolved through the mediation process.

 At CE Borman, we are there by our clients’ sides through every step of the process.
 Through our decades of experience in Texas family law, we are able to commit ourselves to fiercely representing our clients’ interests at all costs.

 - First we help you file, serve your spouse, and lay out all of the contested issues that need to be resolved.

 - Then we come up with a plan for how to resolve those issues.
 If you and your spouse can come to an agreement through negotiation or mediation, all the better!
 We will aid with negotiating your settlement, finding a third-party mediator, and walking you through all of the paperwork.